Meet the Beetles!

 Beetlemania: Now in Missouri!

 On June 5th, 2012, American burying beetles became the first federally endangered species to be reintroduced in Missouri.
-Over the next five years, hundreds of beetle pairs will be brought to the prairie.
+Hundreds more beetle pairs will be brought to the prairie each year through 2017.
 Each pair is placed with a carcass and covered with a protective screen to keep out predators.
 The site is continually monitored to gauge its suitability for the beetles.

 Even at first glance the American burying beetle seems unique, with its strikingly bold colors and uncommonly large size.
 What's truly incredible about this endangered species is its extremely unusual behavior.